rah60/P3F-dosage-2025/README.md

 * **single_cell_analyses**: additional scripts used for single cell analyses beyond scripts in figure_2

 Comments indicate the figure panels created by each script.
 Note that Supplemental Tables 2 & 4 are not listed because they contain data from across multiple figures/supplemental figures.
 The initial bioRxiv version of this work is located here: https://www.biorxiv.org/content/10.1101/2025.05.16.654522v1.

+Contributors to the code for this project: Rachel A. Hoffman, Ambuj Kumar, Meng Wang, and Jack Kucinski.